Stable Matching as Transport: a Welfarist Perspective on Market Design: Stability and inequality

-The couple~$(x_1,y_2)$ can serve as a generic element of the product space~$X\times Y$.
-This observation allows us to interpret formula~\eqref{eq_epsilon_stable_common2} as follows: \begin{quote} A matching~$\pi$ is~$\varepsilon$-stable if, for a generic couple~$(x,y)$, the utility of at least one of the partners of~$x$ or~$y$ in~$\pi$ gives at least the utility of~$(x,y)$ minus~$\varepsilon$. \end{quote} In other words, the utility of a hypothetical couple~$(x,y)$ provides a lower bound to the utility of at least one of the partners in a stable match.
-In particular, the latter utilities cannot be too small simultaneously.
-This observation bounds the extent to which welfare and fairness are to be sacrificed in order to get stability.
+Theorem~\ref{th_equivalence} reveals that fairness and stability sit at opposite ends of the~$\alpha$-spectrum: exact fairness at~$-\infty$ and exact stability at~$+\infty$.
+At first glance, this dichotomy may suggest that stability offers no protection for individual fairness.
+Yet, as we show next, despite potential losses in both fairness and welfare, stability still comes with a nontrivial guarantee.

-Recall that utilitarian welfare~$W(\pi)$ of a matching~$\pi$ is given by~\eqref{eq_welfare} and let~$W^*(\mu,\nu)$ be the maximal welfare over all~$\pi\in\Pi(\mu,\nu)$.
-The following result is proved in Appendix~\ref{app_proof_equivalence}.
+To understand why losses in welfare and fairness are bounded, we reinterpret the definition of stability.
+Consider a continuous utility~$U$ and a matching~$\pi\in \Delta(X\times Y)$ with marginals~$\mu$ and~$\nu$.
+By Lemma~\ref{lm_deterministic_equivalence}, matching~$\pi$ is~$\varepsilon$-stable with~$\varepsilon\geq 0$ if for all~$(x_1,y_1)$ and~$(x_2,y_2)$ in the support of~$\pi$, inequality~\eqref{eq_epsilon_stable_common} holds, i.e., $U(x_1,y_2)\leq \max\left\{U(x_1,y_1),\, U(x_2,y_2)\right\}+ \varepsilon.$ The couple~$(x_1,y_2)$ can serve as a generic element of the product space~$X\times Y$.
+This observation allows us to interpret formula~\eqref{eq_epsilon_stable_common} as follows: \begin{quote} { {$\pi$ is~$\varepsilon$-stable if, for a generic couple~$(x,y)$---not necessarily matched under $\pi$---the utility of at least one of the partners $x$ or $y$ in their respective match under $\pi$ is at least the utility of the hypothetical match $(x,y)$ minus~$\varepsilon$.}} \end{quote} Since the utility of a hypothetical couple~$(x,y)$ provides a lower bound to the utility of at least one of the partners in a stable match, the latter utilities cannot be too small simultaneously.
+This observation bounds the extent to which welfare and fairness must be sacrificed to obtain stability.

-\begin{theorem} Consider a market with unit populations~$(\mu(X)=\nu(Y)=1)$ and aligned preferences represented by a bounded and continuous utility\footnote{If a bounded continuous utility $u$ does not satisfy the non-negativity requirement, one can apply Theorem~\ref{th_welfare} to $\tilde{u}(x,y)=u(x,y)-\inf_{x',y'}u(x',y')$.
-For example, this argument applies to the distance-based utility of Section~\ref{sec: matching on R} if $\mu$ and $\nu$ have bounded support.}~$u\geq 0$.
-Then any~$\varepsilon$-stable matching~$\pi$ satisfies
+Recall that the utilitarian welfare~$W(\pi)$ of a matching~$\pi$ is given by~\eqref{eq_welfare} and let~$W^*(\mu,\nu)$ be the maximal welfare over all~$\pi\in\Pi(\mu,\nu)$.
+We prove the following result in Appendix~\ref{app_proof_equivalence}. \begin{theorem} For bounded continuous utility~$U\geq 0$, any~$\varepsilon$-stable matching~$\pi$ satisfies\footnote{If a bounded continuous utility $U$ does not satisfy the non-negativity requirement, one can apply Theorem~\ref{th_welfare} to $\tilde{U}(x,y)=U(x,y)-\inf_{x',y'}U(x',y')$.
+For example, this argument applies to the distance-based utility of Section~\ref{sec:applications} if $\mu$ and $\nu$ have bounded support.}